the lubitel 166B

 lens focused on the same thing using a simple cog mechanism.
 As you

-turn the viewing lens, so turns the shooting lens.
 The lenses and focusing screen are glass, the mechanics metal,

 and the body a rather cheap plastic.
 The thinness of the body